In this post: An increasingly extreme selection of new things to try that spruced up my life and may do the same for yours.

 ✓ Do a SHIIT workout.

 You’ve probably heard of HIIT (high-intensity interval training) before.
 SHIIT is the super intense version of that.
 For example, sprint for a minute as if an ax murderer’s chasing you, gasp for breath for one minute, and repeat ten times.

-- The One-Minute Workout by Martin Gibala, shares the science behind SHIIT workouts and is one of my favorite “sledgehammer” books that change your thinking.
+- Book: The One-Minute Workout by Martin Gibala, shares the science behind SHIIT workouts and is one of my favorite “sledgehammer” books that change your thinking.
 (Or listen to his podcast interview with Tim Ferriss.)